Abhishek-Mangalur/IoT/README.md

 # IoT

-All the above projects are only based on Aurdino board projects in future other projects will came..
+All the above projects are only based on Aurdino board projects in future other projects will came...

 # Note:
 In some programs i skiped the registers because in my system they work without registers also so if any warning was ditected you just add registers